httpshae/task-tracker/README.md

 This program is a solution to: https://roadmap.sh/projects/task-tracker

 ### Command Usage
---help                              list all commands add `description`                   add a new task with the provided description update `task_id` `new_description`  update an existing task with a new description delete `task_id`                    delete the task mark-in-progress                    update the task status to "in progress" mark-done                           update the task status to "done" list                                list all tasks list `task_status`                  list all tasks with a status of <task_status>
+- --help                              list all commands
+- add `description`                   add a new task with the provided description
+- update `task_id` `new_description`  update an existing task with a new description
+- delete `task_id`                    delete the task
+- mark-in-progress                    update the task status to "in progress"
+- mark-done                           update the task status to "done"
+- list                                list all tasks
+- list `task_status`                  list all tasks with a status of <task_status>
                                     where task_status can be "todo", "in-progress" or "done"

 ## How to run this program locally
 ### Method 1 - Without an alias command
-1. Clone the git repo
+1. Clone the git repo: https://github.com/httpshae/task-tracker
 2. Compile the program:
 Open a terminal and navigate to the project directory.
 Run following command to compile all of the Java files in the project: